talos/nyc-stabilization-unit-counts/quarterly-property-tax-bills-pdf/README.md

     node run.js /path/to/nopv.pdf > outputfile.csv

-Can also be used with multiple files:
+Can also be used with a directory full of files:

-    node run.js /path/to/input/*.pdf > outpufile.csv
+    node run.js /path/to/input/ > outpufile.csv

 A CSV is written to stdout, with errors written to stderr.